-The Company follows Statement of Financial Accounting Standards (SFAS) No.97, Accounting and Reporting by Insurance Enterprises for Certain Long-Duration Contracts and for Realized Gains and Losses from the Sale of Investments, guidance on the amortization of deferred acquisition costs.
-Amortization of these costs relating to each underwriting year is charged against revenue over time in accordance with the estimated expiration of risk.
+The Company follows SFAS 97, Accounting and Reporting by Insurance Enterprises for Certain Long-Duration Contracts and for Realized Gains and Losses from the Sale of Investments, guidance on the amortization of deferred acquisition costs.
+Amortization of these costs relating to each underwriting year is charged against revenue over time in accordance with the expected pattern of risk emergence.